ieguinoa/Patena/README.md

 ## TODO

 Functional/code work:
- - extract the indicated functions: mutate_sequence() and  monte_carlo_eval()
  - move the logging/any print  to be handled by a package (e.g check logmuse or logging ->  https://docs.python.org/2/howto/logging.html#logging-from-multiple-modules
- - move arguments to argparse
+ - Fix the parameters setting mess: switch to argparse, use a config, something.
  - refactorize the call to test a function.
 This can be easily put in a method that takes the tool name as parameter, as all the context commands are the same (debug, output, etc)
- - Fix the parameters setting mess: switch to argparse, use a config, something.
  - Make tests!!